NagaSaiSindhura/Full-Stack-Agentic-Framework-for-Natural-Language-to-SQL-Translation/README.md

 3. Prompt Creation: Schema details + user query → prompt for LLaMA model.
 4. SQL Generation: Model returns one or more candidate queries.
 5. Validation & Execution: Query is checked for schema compliance, then executed on SQLite DB.
-6. Result Display: Interactive table + downloadable CSV + auto-generated visualizations.
+6. Result Display: SQL Query and its results in a visualization format